-What to Measure in a Kanban System?by Wolfgang Wiedenroth
+What to Measure in a Kanban System?originally written by Wolfgang Wiedenroth

 If you ever wondered what exactly is Kanban allowing you and asking you to measure and monitor, here are the answers, provided by Wolfgang Wiedenroth, who asked the same question.
 He also wasn't sure how to approach measuring his team's performance, but was happy to discover he's meant to measure the system, not the people.

 In his article, Wolfgang first introduced us to the basic types of charts that Kanban experts are suggesting to measure - lead and cycle time and cumulative flow, but he had still remained puzzled over how to measure these.
 His main concern was not knowing where does the lead time start in his board, on which the user stories were sometimes split in half to accommodate the task load.